RoboticHuman/Tacticks/ReadMe.md

 To check that the environment is setup properly run: make envCheck

 P.S. this is a dummy ReadMe until we settle on one :D

+Dependencies:
+	SDL			2.0.4
+	GLEW		2.0.0
+	OpenGL		3.3 (Core Profile)
+	GLM			0.9.7
+	Assimp		3.2.71805284
+P.S.
+Those are the versions that I (Dan) am working with.
+That doesn't mean it will not work with other versions.
+It would be nice to to find to decide on a version and everyone upgrade to that version.

+Known Issues:
+	*Model 'box.obj' in envCheck is not working properly.
+Most probably because the camera is not setup properly?